-Respondent Satisfaction with the Multi-Modal Transportation Network in the VLMPO Area: 38% of survey respondents were not satisfied with Maintenance of Pavement and Right of Way in the VLMPO area; 27% of respondents were satisfied and a large portion of respondents were neutral (35%) concerning this.
-Most survey respondents were satisfied with Wayfinding Signage, Overall Roadway Connectivity.
+38% of survey respondents were not satisfied with Maintenance of Pavement and Right of Way in the MPO area; 27% of respondents were satisfied and a large portion of respondents were neutral (35%) concerning this.
 Public opinion was almost evenly divided between satisfied and dissatisfied concerning the Safety of the Roadway Network.
 However, when asked about safe bicycle and pedestrian infrastructure most respondents were dissatisfied with the lack there of.

-Figure 414.
-Responses to Contentment of the VLMPA Multi-Modal Network
+Figure 37.
+Responses to Contentment of the MPA Multi-Modal Network

 When given the opportunity to make a comment concerning the existing multi-modal transportation network, over half of the respondents input a comment or project suggestion to consider during the 2045 Long-Range Transportation Plan update.
 Most comments fall into three categories: public transportation, sidewalks/bicycle accommodations, and the maintenance of the road network.
 Also, the majority of respondents (85%) gave a name and email address to join the MPO newsletter list to keep up with transportation-related events and information.
-The comments from all participation activities are recorded and have been provided in the appendix of this document.
+The comments from the final public comment period are recorded and have been provided in the appendix of this document.